 List of my recommended browser based games

 Genfanad is a fantasy MMORPG that is inspired by Runescape Classic.
-For those unfamiliar, Genfanad offers a unique combat mechanic where a combat round is locked for the first 3 hits of both the combatants.
-This means that if you attack a monster, you cannot run away or heal before both you and the monster have done 3 hits.
+For those unfamiliar, Genfanad offers a unique combat mechanic where a combat round is locked for the first 3 hits of both combatants.
+This means that if you attack a monster, you cannot run away or heal before you and the monster have done 3 hits.

 Battle Dudes is a unique shooter where instead of giving you a 3rd person view, it instead gives you a top down view.